 The scope of work for the enhancement project includes:

 - Construction of new platforms with canopies and vertical access elements, such as stairs and elevators

-- Construction of two new tracks designed to allow for future passenger train speed up to 72 km/h with associated signal works
+- Construction of two new tracks designed to allow for higher train speeds with associated signal works

 - Construction of a new concourse area below the new platforms that will connect the York, Bay and Via Concourse, Union Square, Scotiabank Galleria, and both York and Bay Streets

 - Development of stormwater management system and other building systems

 USEP is the first major project in Canada to be procured using the alliance contracting model—an alternative procurement and delivery method recognized for delivering successful initiatives in Australia in the past 20 years.
 The term ‘alliance’ captures the spirit of the model built on the fundamentals of a no-blame culture, a waiver of litigation, and a commercial structure that caps the financial exposure.
 It ensures the interests of all stakeholders are aligned and encourages synergy and integration.
 As the risk is collectively shared and all participants take away a unanimous outcome between “Win-Win” or “Lose-Lose,” the model encourages robust collaboration.
 If a problem occurs, it is everybody’s problem, and all must work together to solve it.

 The Property & Buildings and Transportation & Infrastructure business lines at WSP in Canada jointly led this successful pursuit as part of ONTrack Alliance by leveraging WSP’s global alliance procurement experience in the United Kingdom and Australia.

 ONTrack Alliance was selected as the successful proponent to advance the design of the project by the Owners, Metrolinx and Infrastructure Ontario, based on the criteria listed in the Request for Qualifications (RFQ), which included details on the team composition, experience in collaborative project delivery, health and safety, and past project examples.